ofiscal/cities/data/sisfut/README.md

 ### then convert them to .csv

-(This can be done from within the docker container, or outside.)
+In the latest tax.co docker container (jeffreybbrown/tax.co:2019-07-22.xlsx2csv), xlsx2csv is already installed.

-First install xlsx2csv, by running `easy_install xlsx2csv`.
+If you're in another environment, first install it, via `easy_install xlsx2csv`.

 Then run the included script `to_csv.sh`.